 Home Visits

 Where necessary we can arrange to visit your pet at home.
 This will incur an additional charge based on the time taken to travel to and from the property, the number of employees required to attend and the time of the visit.
-Whilst we can visit in an emergency, under these circumstances many pets benefit from being brought to the surgery where a fuller range of equipment is available to deal with the situation which has arisen.
+A payment of a deposit will be requested prior to us attending the home visit.
+Whilst we do our best to arrange visit at short notice, under emergency circumstances your pets may benefit from being brought to the surgery straight away where there are more staff on hand and essential life-saving facilities available.

 Inpatient Care

-Whilst hospitalised overnight your animals will be under the care of our on-call duty vet and a member of our nursing team.
-The nurse remains onsite and will perform checks at least every 4 hours.
+If your pet needs to stay in the hospital overnight, they will be under the care of our on-call duty vet and a member of our nursing team.
+The nurse remains onsite and will perform patient checks at least every 4 hours.
+They will contact the vet if there are any concerns who will attend the practice if neccessary.

-It is essential clients ensure that their contact details are up-to-date and that they are readily contactable whilst their pet is with us as an in-patient so that, should any significant alteration to the planned procedure prove necessary, this can be discussed, where possible, prior to any work being undertaken.
+It is essential that clients ensure that their contact details are up-to-date and that they are readily contactable whilst their pet is an inpatient so that, should any significant alteration to the planned procedure prove necessary, this can be discussed where possible, prior to any work being undertaken.
 By signing the practice consent forms in relation to those animals undergoing in-patient procedures, services or operations it is deemed that consent has been given for administration of immediate treatment to prevent pain or suffering should the need arise where a client is not contactable.

 Pet Health Insurance

 Pet health insurance against illness or injury can help alleviate the worry of meeting vet bills, particularly when referral to a specialist becomes necessary.
-It is advisable to consider the type and level of cover required as there are multiple formulations of benefits available.
+It is advisable to consider the type and level of cover required as there are multiple variations of policies available.

-As insurance policies are a contract between you and your chosen provider, for most claims accounts should be settled in full with the practice and then reclaimed by you from your insurance company.
-If your insurance company requires the practice’s input to complete the insurance claim form a fee, based on the time taken to complete each claim, will be charged for this service.
-If a further claim is required at a later date an additional charge will be payable for completion of any additional required paperwork.
+Any pet insurance policy is a contract between you and your chosen provider, and so in usual circumstances we ask that you settle your account with the practice in full and then claim the cost from your insurance company later.
+If your insurance company requires the practice’s input to complete the insurance claim form a fee will be charged for this service.
+If a further claim is required later, an additional charge will be payable.
 Continuation claims are charged at a lower fee as they tend to be less complex to complete and therefore require less administrative time.

 Authorisation for direct claims must be arranged in advance of the procedure being performed, and if agreed by the practice, claim forms must be submitted for completion at the time the work is carried out.
 As direct claims require considerable administrative effort and can result in a delay in payment to the business of several weeks, a charge will be levied for this service.
 If, after the initial claim has been made, you wish us to continue to make direct claims for an on-going condition, claim forms must be submitted at each visit and these will carry an additional fee for completion on each occasion.

-Should the Veterinary Hospital authorise a direct claim please be aware that you will be liable to pay any outstanding balance should your claim not be settled within four weeks.
+Should the Veterinary Hospital authorise a direct claim please be aware that you will be liable to pay any outstanding balance should your claim not be settled by the insurance company within four weeks.

 Ownership of Records

 The care given to your animal may involve making some specific investigations, for example taking radiographs or performing ultrasound scans.
 Even though we make a charge for carrying out these investigations and interpreting their results, ownership of the resulting record, for example a radiograph, remains with the practice and will be retained by us.
 Case history records, radiographs and similar documents are the property of, and will be retained by us.
-Copies with a clinical history will be passed on request, to another veterinary surgeon taking over the case.
+Copies, with the clinical history will be passed on request to another veterinary surgeon taking over the case.

 Your Data